nununo/pyVela2017/README.md

 On starting:

 * Opens the configured serial port.
-* Attaching an instance of `ArduinoProtocol` to it.
+* Attaches an instance of `ArduinoProtocol` to it.
 * Sets `ArduinoProtocol` to call `wiring.arduino` with each reading.